microsoft/pxt-microbit/clients/macuploader/README.md

 your `micro:bit`.
 Like the Windows version, it is compatible with any browser that can run [codethemicrobit.com](http://codethemicrobit.com).

+## Install the built version

+1. Download the latest `.zip` release from the `Release` directory
+2. Unzip it
+3. Drag `Microbit Uploader` to your Applications folder and launch it

 ## Building

 To build the project you'll need a copy of OS X 10.11 or higher and Xcode 8 or